moscarellar/rock-paper-scissors/README.md

 ### User Story
 *First Time Visitor Goals
 *As a First Time user, I want to easily understand the layout of the site.
-*As a First Time user, I want to be able to navigate through the site and understand which type of activities are offered.
+*As a First Time user, I want to be able to easily understand the scores.

 *Returning Visitor Goals
-*As a Returning user, I want to
+*I want the layout to remain as simple and minimalistic as possible, so I can recognize the features I have already identified on my first visit.

 ### Structure